scstein/FastPsfFitting/README.txt

 (x) Go to the FastPsfFitting directory
-   For compiling ceres we use Tal Ben-Nun's github repository for windows (we use it for linux as well) Execute "git submodule init" and "git submodule update" to download it automatically (x) Download the eigen library from
+   For compiling ceres we use Tal Ben-Nun's github repository for windows (we use it for linux as well) Execute "git submodule update --init --recursive" to download it automatically (x) Download the eigen library from
      URL: http://eigen.tuxfamily.org/
    and put it in "ceres-windows/eigen"

-Windows:
+Windows (build tested with Windows 7, Visual Studio Professional 2012):
 To build ceres with Visual Studio simply open the project files in ceres-windows and start the compilation of project "ceres" in "Release" "x64" mode.

-Linux (tested with Kubuntu):
+Linux (build tested with Kubuntu 14.4):
 With Linux ceres can be compiled with CMake as follows:
 - Execute linux_install_forCeresBuild.sh to install neccessary libraries
 - Switch to the "ceres-windows/ceres-solver/" directory